databio/bds_hackathon/README.md

 We should seek to build a reproducible piece of software that will enable others with scRNA-seq data to either re-run our analysis to build a predictor for the new dataset, or to use the predictor we have built to classify newly sequenced single cells.

-## Tasks

-We will first need to collect datasets (identify, download, and annotate data).
-There are then several stages in the process:

-1. process data (from reads to counts files).
-Starting with [this pipeline](https://github.com/databio/rnapipe), build a standard pipeline designed that uses [Looper](http://looper.readthedocs.io/) and [Pypiper](http://pypiper.readthedocs.io/) for single-cell data.
-This is a tool building task.
-2. munge count output (from counts files to in-memory representation used as input to machine learning packages).
-The pipeline (task #1) will output a series of count files (one per cell).
-We will need to produce an R package that can read this output on disk and produce an R object that is ready to insert to downstream analysis packages.
-We can base such an R package on the [pepr package](https://github.com/pepkit/pepr) for reading the same project annotation sheet that is used by looper.
-This is a tool building task.
-4. run unsupervised analysis (to categorize single-cells).
-Given an aggregated matrix of single-cell data, we can plug the data into unsupervised clustering analysis to define classes of cells.
-This is an analysis task.
-5. build machine learning classifiers based on unsupervised results.
-This is an analysis task.

 ## Compute organization

 Each of you should be a member of the `bds_tg` group on Rivanna.
 We have an allocation of disk space on Rivanna at `/sfs/lustre/allocations/bds_tg`.
 I suggest everyone set an environment variable to point to this for easy communication: